 Calcium is essential for bone health.
-However, this can become more difficult as plant-based eating becomes a popular choice.
-We at Erbology firmly believe in sourcing all the vitamins and minerals you need through healthy eating rather than via supplements.
-Studies have shown that calcium intake from nopal benefitted bone density and eased joint pain resulting from osteoarthritis in women.(5)
+However, getting enough of it can become more difficult as plant-based eating becomes a popular choice.
+Studies have shown that calcium intake from nopal cactus benefitted bone density and eased joint pain resulting from osteoarthritis in women.(5)

 - High in dietary fibre including mucilage

 - May lower blood sugar levels

 Our favourite nopal recipe

 Pumpkin pie is one of those nostalgic dishes that everyone loves.
 However, this version is a tasty (and healthy) departure from the original.
 Packed with warm, comforting flavours and with a filling made from fresh pumpkin, it’ll satisfy your holiday cravings.
 Meanwhile, the crust (made with our Tigernut Granola with Nopal Cactus) adds a new dimension of flavour and texture.

 Our granola also makes a delicious breakfast and is a great way to incorporate this Mexican staple into your diet.
 Unlike other granolas, it has a light, crumbly texture and won’t feel heavy on your stomach.